 In March 2020, the World Health Organization categorized COVID-19 as a pandemic and the President of the United States declared the COVID-19 outbreak a national emergency.
 The COVID-19 pandemic, and actions taken by governments and others in response thereto, has negatively impacted the global economy, financial markets, and the industries in which our subsidiaries operate.
-Our consolidated results of operations and financial condition have been impacted primarily by the net declines in fair value of investments held by our Investment segment and the Holding Company (primarily unrealized) as well as declines in the global demand for refined products, especially gasoline, with respect to our Energy segment.
+Our consolidated results of operations and financial condition have been impacted primarily by the volatility in the fair value of investments held by our Investment segment and the Holding Company (primarily unrealized) as well as declines in the global demand for refined products, especially gasoline and diesel fuels, with respect to our Energy segment.
 The impact on our businesses has also included the acceleration of selective planned store closures in our Automotive segment, lowering current year forecasts across various segments and recording write-downs to inventories.
-We believe that the current economic conditions will continue to impact our businesses through at least the first half of 2020, and likely through the remainder of the year.
-The extent and duration of impact on our future results of operations, liquidity and financial condition is uncertain and may be significant.
+We believe that the current economic conditions will continue to impact our businesses through at least the remainder of the year.
+The extent and duration of the impact on our future results of operations, liquidity and financial condition is uncertain and may be significant.
+However, we believe that we and our subsidiaries have sufficient available liquidity to meet anticipated cash requirements for at least the next twelve months.